k3ntako/Seqeulize-Examples/ReadMe.md

   - `sequelize` is the instance of Sequelize and deals with the connection to the db
   - For more information, please look at the `/sequelize/models/index` or the Sequelize [documentation](https://sequelize.org/).

-4. Write Seqeulize commands.
+4. Write Sequelize commands.
 Here is an example where we find an existing user by primary key:
 ```
   $ db.User.findByPk(1).then(user => console.log(user.toJSON()))
 ```